 Ouch!
 Do you sometimes over do it?

 “I see that all the time,” says Jaclyn Wey, M.D., an orthopedic specialist at the Palo Alto Medical Foundation.
-“As we get older your body doesn’t work like it did when you were a kid.
-You can’t sit at your desk all day and then go out and start running or jumping hoops on the weekend.”
+“As you get older your body doesn’t work like it did when you were a kid.
+You can’t sit at your desk all day and then go out and start running or shooting hoops on the weekend.”

 In fact, PAMF’s Mountain View Center opened a Monday morning acute care clinic just for those weekend warriors who suffer sports injuries on Sunday.